The Rugby Championship: U20 Rugby Championship

+In July 2023 it was announced that the first edition of the youth competition of The Rugby Championship would be played, starting in April 2024, hosted on the Gold Coast, Queensland, Australia.
+While Australia and New Zealand competed annually in the Oceania Rugby Under 20 Championship outside of the World Rugby U20 Championship, Argentina and South Africa did not compete in any organised competition.
+The team sitting in first at the end of three rounds will be declared the champions.

+Tournament history

 Broadcasting rights

 In Australia, the Rugby Championship is broadcast on the Nine Network and Stan.
 Nine airs Wallabies matches free-to-air while Stan broadcasts all matches.
 The competition was formerly broadcast by Fox Sports until 2020.
 Sky Sport airs the competition in New Zealand.
 Setanta Sports broadcast live matches of The Rugby Championship in Asia.
 Sky Sports shows all games live in the UK and Ireland, while ESPN holds the rights in the Americas, airing matches in Argentina on ESPN Latin America and in North America on its WatchESPN streaming service.